|SCT4||LNWR Type 4 Signal Cabin

 Precision turned brass, for two (upper and lower) handrails

 |TTDS||Turntable motor/gearbox, coupling & mounting plate

 Highly geared 12V motor with grubscrew locked coupling to take 1/8″ turntable centre shaft.
 Pre drilled brass strip bracket for mounting unit under baseboard.
 Does not include indexing or stop switches but can be driven at low voltages down to 1 RPM.
 High gear ratio prevents turntable movement when power removed.

 |LNF8||LNWR lattice footbridge

-Etched brass kit of the standard LNWR footbridge with cast support pillars
+Etched brass kit of the standard LNWR ground mounted footbridge with cast support pillars

 Fog shelters were provided at signals to provide shelter for the fogman who would put detonators out to protect trains.
 This kit produces a Fogman’s shelter as shown in “LNWR Portrayed by Jack Nelson.
 During the summer months when not needed they could be found stored near signal boxes for maintenance.
 It is likely that the shelters were generally painted black, although typically few photos of such mundane items are hard to find.

 The photo shows the test etch model.
 Production etches have the door opening blanked out, as they normally appeared.
 The kit contains a .012″ brass etch to make one shelter and instructions.

 This is a model of one of the common LNWR 4W station trolleys.
 The kit makes the 6ft standard type as shown on page 70 of LMS Lineside (WSP).
 Used for larger parcels and packages, mail bags, etc. they lasted into BR days and were a common sight on station platforms.
 The kit contains .012″ brass etch and brass wire to make one trolley with instructions.